 Blocks A1, A2 & A3

-Chaucer College, on the campus of the University of Kent, offers a limited amount of single-sex, self-catering accommodation to UoK students on their beautiful and tranquil Japanese-inspired campus.
+Chaucer College, on the campus of the University of Kent, offers a limited amount of single-sex, self-catering accommodation to Canterbury students on their beautiful and tranquil Japanese-inspired campus.

 The accommodation is available for the whole of the academic year and residents may remain in their accommodation throughout the Christmas and Easter vacations.